ldynia/workshop-github-fundamentals/docs/notes.md

 ### What is a GitHub template?

 A GitHub Template is a way of marking your repository as a reusable blueprint.
-GitHub Template allows to generate of new repositories that will preserve the same structure, branches, and files as the blueprint repository.
+GitHub Template allows to create a new repositories from the blueprint repository that will preserve the same structure, branches, and files.

 ## 3. GitHub Codespaces

 ### What is a GitHub codespaces?

 A codespace is a Ubuntu Linux development environment that's hosted in the cloud.
 Codespace is a Docker container that runs in a VirtualMachine.
-Codespaces is easily customizzable by `devcontainer.json` file -file that describe your development environment.
+Codespaces are customizable by `devcontainer.json` file -file that describes your development environment.

 ### Why to use GitHub codespaces?